saitoha/libsixel/README.md

 ![vt330sixel](https://raw.githubusercontent.com/saitoha/libsixel/data/data/vt330sixel.png)

-But nowdays, with high-speed CPU and broadband network, we get the chance to develop a new scope of SIXELs.
+But nowdays, with high-speed CPU and broadband network, we got the chance to develop a new scope of SIXELs.

 ## SIXEL Animation